th1460/appId/README.md

 status](https://github.com/th1460/appId/workflows/R-CMD-check/badge.svg)](https://github.com/th1460/appId/actions)
 <!-- badges: end -->

+THIS REPOSITORY HAS BEEN ARCHIVED, BUT A NEW ONE IS HERE: https://github.com/IBM/AppIdR

 The `appId` is a package to get authentication with [App ID IBM](https://www.ibm.com/cloud/app-id) service in the Shiny Apps.